 Becoming a licensed Drone Pilot – Journal Entry 1

 Two years ago, my wife and I bought our daughter a drone for Christmas.
-I know what you are thinking, and she crashed it a lot, but I did not have to pry off a man hole cover… with that said, we found it difficult to fly this drone, and we quickly lost interest.
+The good news is, I have not had to pry off another manhole cover!
+The bad news is, we found the drone really difficult to fly and lost interest.

-Before the drone arrived, I reached out to a friend that is extremely knowledgeable about drones.
-He recommended I pick up a $25 indoor drone and chase the cat around the house with it!
+Before the drone arrived, I decided to reach out to a knowledgeable friend.
+He recommended, that I pick up a $25 nano drone, and chase the cat around the house with it!
 Fortunately, we don’t have a cat!
 All joking aside, I jumped back on Amazon and ordered a Potensic A20 RC Nano Quadcopter for $30.
 You can find it here.

-The SYMA arrived first.
-I took it out for a flight in the front yard.
-It was much easier to fly than the previous drone, but it was a bit windy and that made it a little challenging to fly.
-I focused on keeping the drone steady in one area, then on flying it forward, back, left and right.
-I ignored rotating the drone and just got comfortable with the basics.
-I had bought 7 batteries, which got me about 7 minutes of flight time per battery.
-I did that for a few days, until the Nano drone arrived.
+The SYMA arrived, and I took it out for a flight in the front yard.
+It was much easier to fly than the previous drone, but even a small amount of wind made it challenging for me to control.
+I worked on basic skills, like keeping the drone steady, flying it forward and back, and left and right.
+I practiced for a few days until the Nano drone arrived.

-The Nano drone arrived, and I began flying in the house… It was a bit easier to fly than the SYMA, and it was FUN!!!
-The A20 Nano had a red light on the back and a white light on the front, which made it simpler to tell the direction the craft was facing, and that made it easier to get used to controlling the unit.
-My skills improved quickly, and I decided to get my FAA 107 License.
+The Nano drone arrived, and I began flying in the house.
+It was definitely easier to fly than the SYMA, and it is quite FUN!!!
+The Nano has a red light on the back and a white light on the front, which makes it simple to tell the direction the craft is facing, and that makes it easier to learn.
+My skills improved quickly, and I decided to work towards my FAA 107 License.
 I purchased and started the Online option of the Part 107 Test Prep course from www.dartdrones.com.

 Please stay tuned for my next entry, where I will journal my experiences with the online class and getting my commercial drone license.